 - Rating: 2.5/5

 - Description: The shrine is dedicated to honor the Battle of Mactan where Lapu-Lapu, the first Filipino hero, defeated and presumably killed the Spanish invader Ferdinand Magellan in April 27, 1521.
 The very place is where the battle happened.
-At the shrine, a statue of Lapu-Lapu is installed to celebrate his bravery and honor, and in the opposite side, an octagonal-based obelisk is dedicated to Ferdinand Magellan.
+At the shrine, a statue of Lapu-Lapu is installed to celebrate his bravery and honor, and on the opposite side is an octagonal-based obelisk dedicated to Ferdinand Magellan.

 - Entrance Fee: none